tgk/bron-kerbosch-in-clojure/README.markdown

 ## Usage

 The program needs a graph defined by a collection of nodes and a neighbor function which takes a node and returns a collection of nodes.
-For example, rhe example graph from the Wikipedia entry on the Bron-Kerbosch algorithm which looks like this
+For example, the example graph from the Wikipedia entry on the Bron-Kerbosch algorithm which looks like this

 ![Example graph from Wikipedia](http://upload.wikimedia.org/wikipedia/commons/thumb/5/5b/6n-graf.svg/240px-6n-graf.svg.png)

-can be represented by the node vector `[1 2 3 4 5 6]` and map based neighbor function:
+can be represented by the node vector `[1 2 3 4 5 6]` and a map based neighbor function:

     {1 [2 5]
      2 [1 3 5]